 Current Project: New tools for optical control of bacterial resistanceAbby graduated Dickinson College in 2022 and is from Charlotte, NC.
 She is currently a Predoctoral Research Associate at Adimab, LLC.
 In her free time she enjoys whitewater kayaking and climbing!

-Please use the button below to apply.
+We will be accepting applications from all students within the 5C consortium in Fall 2025.
 Feel free to email Prof Rathbun here with any questions.